Frequently Asked Questions

 Drift boards were originally designed for snowboarders as an alternative to split boards.
 They are also a great improvement over snowshoes.

 Are Drift boards better than split boards?

-While we are careful not to claim that Drift boards are always better than split boards, they do have some advantages.
+While we don't claim that Drift boards are always better than split boards, they do have some big advantages.
 Here are a few reasons you might choose Drifts over a split: